16 CHA employees fired, 1 resigns after being accused of defrauding federal Payroll Protection Program

-The Chicago Housing Authority has fired 16 employees accused of submitting false and allegedly fraudulent reports to obtain loans under the federal Payroll Protection Program, created to keep small businesses alive during the pandemic.
+The Chicago Housing Authority has fired 16 employees accused of submitting false and allegedly fraudulent reports to obtain loans under the federal Paycheck Protection Program, created to keep small businesses alive during the pandemic.

 A 17th employee accused of the same misconduct resigned.

 The mass firing follows an internal investigation by the CHA’s inspector general.